hzh1-cl/hzh1-cl.github.io/_pages/about.md

 ---

-I am Zhou(周) He(贺), Ph.D. candidate at the Department of Linguistics, Indiana University.
-My major is Computational Linguistics and minor in Informatics.
-My research interests include Dependency Parsing, Universal Dependencies, Cross-lingual Dependency Parsing, Low-resource Language NLP, Syntactic Treebank Annotation.
+I am now working as a Postdoctoral Research Fellow at the Department of Chinese and Bilingual Studies, _Hong Kong Polytechnic University_.
+Before joining PolyU, I received my PhD degree in Computational Linguistics from _Indiana University_.
+My research interests include Language Resource Development, Morphological and Syntactic Analysis for Low-Resource Languages (with a special interest in minority languages in China).
+I also have research experiences in Natural Language Inference and using ML/DL techniques to differentiate similar languages.
+Now I am working on Interpreting Chinese Noun Compounds.

-Before joining IU, I earned my M.A. in Linguistics and Applied Linguistics with a concentration in Chinese Information Processing from Beijing Normal University, and my B.A. in Chinese Linguistics from Ludong University.
+I earned my MA in Linguistics and Applied Linguistics with a concentration in Chinese Information Processing from _Beijing Normal University_, and BA in Chinese Linguistics from _Ludong University_.

-Now I am working on my Ph.D. dissertation, in which I create a dependency treebank for Xibe (ISO 639: sjo, 锡伯语, ᠰᡞᠪᡝ ᡤᡞᠰᡠᠨ) under Universal Dependencies framework, and try to find solutions to parse it.
-At the same time, I work as a Graduate Assistant in the departmental lab.

-I was born in [Heze](https://en.wikipedia.org/wiki/Heze) and live in [Jining](https://en.wikipedia.org/wiki/Jining), which are both small cities with more than 8 million inhabitants in western Shandong province of China.
-I am proud of living in cities that are rich in cultural deposits.
-Heze is hometown to the peony flowers and also famous for martial arts, local opera, and traditional painting and calligraphy.
-Jining is hometown of Confucius and Mencius.

-Besides everything related with languages and linguistics, I have been an amateur accordionist with more than 20 years experience.
+Meanwhile, I am looking for a permanant teaching position.